vsphere-tmm/vsphere-supervisor/airgapped/air-gapped.md

 This document utilizes an Ubuntu 24.04.4-based Bastion host (**bastion.internet.lab.test**) for this stage.
 Below are the key plugins and packages that must be downloaded, each playing a critical role in the platform deployment process.

 ### 1a.
 Kubernetes Release OVA files
 Kubernetes releases provide the Kubernetes software distribution for VKS clusters.
-Kubernetes releases are distributed by VMware as virtual machine templates which you synchronize with the platform using a vCenter Content Library.
+VMware distributes Kubernetes releases as virtual machine templates, which you synchronize with the platform using a vCenter Content Library.
 Download the latest Kubernetes release files from https://wp-content.vmware.com/v2/latest/.
 The versions to be downloaded may depend on the workload requirements.
-It is recommneded to download three or more of the latest versions.
-Follow [Step #11 from the official docuentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/using-tkg-service-with-vsphere-supervisor/administering-kubernetes-releases-for-tkg-service-clusters/create-a-local-content-library-for-air-gapped-cluster-provisioning.html) to download the relevent Kubernetes release files for each version.
+It would be best to download three or more of the latest versions.
+Follow [Step #11 from the official docuentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/using-tkg-service-with-vsphere-supervisor/administering-kubernetes-releases-for-tkg-service-clusters/create-a-local-content-library-for-air-gapped-cluster-provisioning.html) to download the relevant Kubernetes release files for each version.

 ### 1b.
 Tanzu CLI and Plugins
 While the Tanzu CLI and its plugins will be installed on the Bastion host (`bastion.internet.lab.test`), they must also be copied to the Admin Machine as part of the file transfer process.
 When this document was written, Tanzu CLI v1.1.0 was supported with vSphere v8.0.3.
 The steps below involve installing the Tanzu CLI on the Bastion host, which is necessary to download the Tanzu CLI plugins.
-The installation of Tanzu vSphere Plugin is manadatory.
+The installation of the Tanzu vSphere Plugin is mandatory.
 Other plugins can be downloaded and installed as required.
 Depending on your entitlements, the required Tanzu CLI binary can also be downloaded from the Broadcom website.
-See the link for additional information.
+Please have a look at the link for additional information.

 ```bash
 ## Download Tanzu CLI